-SQL Server administration and T-SQL development, Web Programming with ASP.NET and Javascript, SAP Smartforms and ABAP Programming, Windows 7, Visual Studio and MS Office software Kodyaz Development Resources
+SQL Server administration and T-SQL development, Web Programming with ASP.NET, HTML5 and Javascript, Windows Phone 8 app development, SAP Smartforms and ABAP Programming, Windows 7, Visual Studio and MS Office software

-Development resources, articles, tutorials, samples, codes and tools for .Net, SQL Server, Vista, etc.
+Development resources, articles, tutorials, code samples, tools and downloads for ASP.Net, SQL Server, Reporting Services, T-SQL, Windows, AWS, SAP HANA and ABAP

 SQL Server String Split T-SQL CLR Function Sample

-But since string split process is not a major task of database applications, databases like Microsoft SQL Server are not expected to give high performance on records of thousands and millions when sql split string is the topic.
+Since string split process is not a major task of database applications, databases like Microsoft SQL Server are not expected to give high performance on records of thousands and millions when sql split string is the topic.

-SQL CLR enables developers to create sql clr stored procedure and sql server clr function to build complex processes easier and perform better using VB.NET or C#.
+SQL CLR enables developers to create SQL CLR stored procedure and SQL Server CLR function to build complex processes easier and perform better using VB.NET or C#.

 String split is one of the sample applications where SQL Server CLR functions will perform better in SQL Server 2005 and SQL Server 2008.

-And later we will create sql split function referring that sql CLR string split function.
+And later we will create SQL split function referring that sql CLR string split function.

 CLR Split String Function VB.NET Code